montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 For more details on the SceneView component, including API documentation, refer to the <a href="https://github.com/fabrobinet/mjs-volume" target="_blank">mjs-volume</a> repository on GitHub.

-# Setting Up a MontageJS 3D Project
+# Setting Up a Mod 3D Project

-Building any type of 3D application requires a bit of preparation, and building 3D applications on MontageJS is no different: Not only do you have to convert the original 3D assets so they can be used by the SceneView component, you also have to set up a project and then add both the prepared assets and the mjs-volume package to your project.
-(The SceneView component currently is not part of the default dependencies installed when you create a new MontageJS project.)
+Building any type of 3D application requires a bit of preparation, and building 3D applications on Mod is no different: Not only do you have to convert the original 3D assets so they can be used by the SceneView component, you also have to set up a project and then add both the prepared assets and the mjs-volume package to your project.
+(The SceneView component currently is not part of the default dependencies installed when you create a new Mod project.)

 >**Note:** You don't have to set up a project from scratch to follow along with this tutorial.
 You should be able to follow along by looking at the examples discussed in this tutorial and by referring to the source code linked off at the end of each example.

-To set up a MontageJS 3D project, you begin as you normally would, using the minit command line tool (for details see the <a href="http://montagejs.org/docs/montagejs-setup.html" target="_blank">Setup guide</a>); for example:
+To set up a Mod 3D project, you begin as you normally would, using the minit command line tool (for details see the <a href="http://montagejs.org/docs/montagejs-setup.html" target="_blank">Setup guide</a>); for example:

 ```text
 minit create:app -n beachplanet